3D Uncertain Implicit Surface Mapping using GMM and GP: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{CCURACY} and the possibility to detect gross errors are both critical for mapping in unknown unstructured urban environments, as they guarantee uncertainty-aware localization, secure navigation and optimal path-planning of autonomous systems, especially with noisy and incomplete measurements.
-There are many map representations proposed to obtain an accurate environment model.
-However, the uncertainty of their mapping outputs is often neglected.
+Some popular mapping frameworks \cite{octomap, nerf, gs} emphasize accuracy and efficiency while the uncertainty of mapping outputs is not sufficiently addressed.
 Since large errors can also appear in a generally accurate model due to data errors and incompleteness, it is necessary to quantify the uncertainty of the mapping results as well.

 The characteristics of the environment representation greatly affect the downstream uncertainty-aware tasks.
 Traditional occupancy maps \cite{octomap} represent the space as discrete structured cells and the occupancy of each cell is modelled independently by ray-casting techniques.
 While they are widely used in localization and collision avoidance, the inconsistency of independent structures poses the challenge for the incomplete, noisy and sparse LiDAR measurements in urban areas.
-As an alternative, continuous implicit models \cite{gpis0, gp-implicit-map, gpis1} show their advantages in solving this problem.
+As an alternative, continuous implicit models \cite{gpis0, gp-implicit-map, gpis1, sdf, loggpis2, kigp, gpis2} show their advantages in solving this problem.
 For example, signed-distance fields (SDF) have been suggested to improve the accuracy and robustness of surface modelling \cite{sdf}.
-SDF also naturally provide the informative distance feature; if the distance field is given, the value can be applied directly in ICP localization instead of expensively searching for closest neighbours \cite{gpis1}.

 In this work, we aim to build continuous 3D surface models of outdoor urban areas using implicit signed-distance functions, together with uncertainty measures.
 Probabilistic inferences offer the possibility to continuously model environments with well-calibrated uncertainties.
 Therefore, Gaussian Mixture Model (GMM) and Gaussian Process (GP) inferences are employed and combined in our approach to estimate the distance fields in large-scale scenes, especially with urban manmade structures, based on LiDAR point clouds.
 Additionally, we focus on the uncertainty of mapping outputs and investigate if a proper uncertainty measure can provide a good insight into the mapping process.
 That means the map quality is correctly quantified and poor map estimates can be avoided accordingly.
 The existing methods of continuous mapping currently do not sufficiently address this uncertainty issue.